 Other common kitchen injuries include scalds, from hot water and other liquids, and manual handling/musculoskeletal injuries from lifting and straining.
 Other injuries are eye injuries, from splashing, and contact dermatitis, particularly on the hands due to exposure to cleaning products.
 As with many other manual jobs, repetitive strain injury is also a risk.

-If any of these kinds of injury are caused by the fault or negligence of the employer or restaurant owner, you may be able to make a personal injury claim.
+If any of these kinds of injuries are caused by the fault or negligence of the employer or restaurant owner, you may be able to make a personal injury claim.
+Why not call today to find out more about claiming compensation for injuries as a waiter or chef?

 It is not only serving staff who may be injured in kitchen accidents.
 Members of the public are regularly present in kitchens and restaurants as customers, suppliers, external contractors or delivery people or for other reasons.
 The restaurant owner also has a duty of care towards members of the public, making sure that the environment is safe for visitors, who could not be expected to have received the same training as a professional chef.
 If the restaurant owner (and, by extension, the kitchen staff) have failed in this duty of care, you may have a restaurant liability claim in relation to any personal injury you have suffered.